errata-ai/vale/.github/CONTRIBUTING.md

 - `refactor`: A code change that neither fixes a bug nor adds a feature
 - `perf`: A code change that improves performance (in this case, please include relevant benchmark(s))
 - `test`: Adding missing or correcting existing tests
+- `build`: Changes to the build or dependencies
+- `ci`: Changes to the workflows
-- `chore`: Changes to the build process or auxiliary tools
+- `chore`: Changes to auxiliary tools
+- `revert`: Reverts an earlier commit

 An example would be something like: